Nurses form the largest group of staff in the NHS and are a crucial part of a healthcare team.

 - Other mandatory requirements: Experience of caring.
 Interview.
 Must include two science subjects from Chemistry, Biology (or Human Biology), Physics and Maths.
 Applicants who do not posses Chemistry as one of their two required science subjects at A-level must have GCSE Chemistry at A or B. English GCSE pass also required.

-- Minimum academic entry requirements: Applicants must have achieved a minimum of BBB by the end of S5.
+- Minimum academic entry requirements: Applicants must have achieved a minimum of ABB by the end of S5.